 Based on need and funding availability, CAS provides support for small equipment acquisition, maintenance, repair, or enhancement.
-Requests should be for one-time needs and will be reviewed upon receipt of request.
+Requests should be for one-time needs and will be reviewed upon receipt of the request.
 To request funding, submit the CAS Equipment Acquisition and Improvement Request Application.

 Office of Research & Innovation (ORI) Internal Awards Manuals and Forms